ArtsemiY/TomoBEAR-test/To-Do.md

 This page contains a collection of useful ideas and improvements to further facilitate processing.
+Please send us your ideas to mikhail.kudryashev at mdc-berlin.de

 # Mdoc-Files